Y0Coss/docs-fork/pages/web_cloud/web_hosting/ftp_manage_users/guide.en-ca.md

 >>
 >> ![FTP-SSH create user step 1](/pages/assets/screens/control_panel/product-selection/web-cloud/web-hosting/ftp-ssh/create-user-step-1.png){.thumbnail}
 >>
->> Enter the settings for the new FTP user by defining the following elements/forms:
+>> Define the settings for the new FTP user by filling in the following fields:
 >>
->> - *User*: corresponds to the full FTP username that you will define.
+>> - *User*: Corresponds to the full FTP username that you will define.
 The new user will need it to log in to your web hosting plan’s FTP storage space.
 All additional FTP user names created on your web hosting plan will be preceded by your web hosting plan’s main FTP login, followed by a hyphen.
 For example, if your primary FTP login is `FTPLogin` and you create a new FTP user `user1`, your new user’s FTP login will be `FTPLogin-user1`.
 >>
->> - *Root folder*: is the name of the directory or subdirectory in which the FTP user will be able to log in to the FTP storage space.
-For example, if a user needs to access all of your web hosting plan’s FTP storage space, leave this form empty.
-Otherwise, specify the name of the directory to which they will be authorized to access (examples: `www`, `blog`, `website1`, `www/development`, etc.).
+>> - *Root folder*: It is the name of the directory or subdirectory in which the FTP user will be able to log in to the FTP storage space.
+For example, if a user needs to access all of your web hosting plan’s FTP storage space, leave this field empty.
+Otherwise, specify the name of the directory to which they will be authorized to access (e.g. `www`, `blog`, `website1`, `www/development`, etc.).
 >>
->> - *Connection protocol*: allows you to define the protocols that the FTP user can use to log in to your web hosting plan’s FTP storage space.
+>> - *Connection protocol*: Allows you to define the protocols that the FTP user can use to log in to your web hosting plan’s FTP storage space.
 For example, if you select the third choice (the **FTP**, **SFTP** and **SSH** protocols), the FTP user will be able to connect using all three protocols.
 This way, the FTP user can log in via the **SSH** protocol, and manage FTP content using the same protocol.
 >>
 >> Once you have set the parameters, click `Next`{.action}.
 >>